ChaosuiPeng/Note_Kaggle/Pytorch_Note.md

 (by concatenating the matrix's columns on top of eachother).
 The final gradient can then be rearranged into a matrix using the opposite of this proccess.
 You may want to try applying autograd to the function above only with a matrix input.

+## Example: how to define a model in Pytorch